Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 Knowledge and skills required to effectively manage data assets.
 This includes the oversight of data to ensure fitness for use, the accessibility of the data, and compliance with policies, directives and regulations (Statistics Canada, 2020).

-, Canada.ca, 2021;, L. Heeley, S. Wilkinson, Joint Nature Conservation Committee, Gov.uk, 2018;, Statistics Canada, Canada.ca, 2020;, Korri Palmer, Safegraph, 2021;, Open Data Institute, 2020;, Alan D. Duncan, Donna Medeiros, Aron Clarke, Sally Parker, Gartner, 2021;, Apolitical, 2021;, Australian Public Service Commission, Government of Australia, 2021;, Dave Wells, Eckerson Group, 2022;, elearning Curve, ;, elearning Curve, ;
+Antti Poikola, Canada.ca, 2021;, L. Heeley, S. Wilkinson, Joint Nature Conservation Committee, Antti Poikola, Gov.uk, 2018;, Statistics Canada, Antti Poikola, Canada.ca, 2020;, Korri Palmer, Safegraph, Canada.ca, 2021;, Antti Poikola, Open Data Institute, 2020;, Alan D. Duncan, Donna Medeiros, Aron Clarke, Sally Parker, Antti Poikola, Gartner, 2021;, Antti Poikola, Apolitical, 2021;, Australian Public Service Commission, Christian Fieseler, Government of Australia, The Information Society, 2021;, Dave Wells, Christian Fieseler, Eckerson Group, The Information Society, 2022;, elearning Curve, ;, elearning Curve, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, ;

 Data Interpretation